MICA regulations

 When MiCA regulation will come into force

-On 9 June 2023, the European Union officially announced the entry into force of the Markets in Cryptoassets Regulation (MiCA), marking a new era in the regulation of digital assets across the EU.
-From 20 June 2023, the regulation begins its implementation, providing for a phased introduction of rules: the first series of regulations will be activated on 30 June 2024, followed by a second wave of regulation scheduled for 30 December 2024.
-MiCA is intended as a comprehensive regulatory framework for the governance of the cryptocurrency industry within the EU.
+9 June 2023 – This day the European Union officially announced that 9 June shall be the official date of entry into force of Markets in Cryptoassets Regulation; now a new era of regulating digital assets has finally begun across the European Union.
+The former will begin the process of implementing this rule starting from 20 June 2023, while the latter regulation provides for a phase-in of the rules: the first set of regulations will take effect on 30 June 2024, and the second on 30 December 2024.
+MiCA is supposed to be holistic in nature, in the sense that it addresses how the cryptocurrency industry should be governed under one regime within the European Union.

-By 30 June 2024, each EU Member State must notify the European Commission and ESMA whether they will use the transition option or shorten it for their country.
-For example, Spain wants to shorten the transition period to 1 January 2026.
+Until 30 June 2024, each EU Member State shall notify the European Commission and ESMA whether it intends to exercise this transition possibility or to shorten it for its jurisdiction.
+For example, Spain intends to shorten such transition period to 1 January 2026.

-• Cryptoasset custodians (crypto wallets): Cryptoasset custodians are also subject to MICA and must provide a high level of protection for customer funds.
+Cryptoasset custodians, such as crypto wallets, will also be subject to MICA and required to provide a high level of protection for customers’ funds.

 Key Provisions of Markets in Crypto Assets

-• Electronic money tokens (EMTs), which are the digital equivalent of fiat currencies backed by guarantees from central banks or financial institutions.
+Electronic money tokens, or EMTs, refer to digital representations of fiat currencies that are guaranteed either by central banks or other financial institutions.

-Who is affected by the Markets in Crypto Assets rules
+Who does the Markets in Crypto Assets rules apply to?

-Cryptoassets require a special authorisation and registration with the European Securities and Markets Authority (ESMA), making the activity regulated.
-The authorisation is valid in all EU member states, facilitating business activities across the Union.
+Cryptoassets are subject to a specific authorization and registration with European Securities and Markets Authority – ESMA, and as such, the activity will be regulated.
+This licence is valid in all EU member states, thus allowing easy business in the Union.

-Further in this article the lawyers from Regulated United Europe would like to review the entry into force of MiCA regulations p various countries of the European Union.
+In this article, lawyers from Regulated United Europe would like to review MiCA regulations entry into force in different countries of the European Union.

 MiCA regulations in Lithuania 2024

-2. Operational Resilience: Firms are required to establish robust procedures for managing operational risks.
-This encompasses cybersecurity defences, data protection, and the resilience of technical systems to ensure uninterrupted service delivery.
+Operational Resilience: Firms should have stringent procedures for operational risk management.
+This covers cybersecurity defenses, data protection, and the resilience of technical systems in respect of uninterrupted service delivery.

-3. Transparency and Fair Trading: MiCA emphasises the need for clear, honest communication with consumers.
-This includes detailed disclosures about the nature of crypto assets, the risks involved in trading and investing, and the costs associated with services provided.
+Transparency and Fair Trading: Under MiCA, much is made of the need for transparency with consumers and for fair trading.
+There should be clear disclosures around the nature of crypto assets, the risks associated with trading and investing in those crypto assets, and the costs of services provided.

-The MiCA regulation marks a new era for the crypto industry in Lithuania and across the European Union.
-By fostering a regulated, secure, and transparent environment, MiCA aims to enhance the credibility of the crypto market, protect consumers, and encourage innovation.
-Lithuanian crypto businesses that proactively adapt to these regulations will be well-placed to thrive in the evolving digital asset landscape, leveraging regulatory compliance as a strategic advantage.
-The Lithuanian government is in an active stage of preparation for the implementation of the MiCA Regulation, which will become effective throughout the European Union from 30 December 2024.
-It is worth noting that this regulation includes a transition period until 1 July 2026, providing a timeframe for cryptocurrency service providers to adapt to the new requirements.
-Nevertheless, the significant risks identified, including money laundering, terrorist financing, circumvention of international sanctions and fraud in this area, emphasise the urgency of starting the preparation and implementation of the regulation in Lithuania.
-Therefore, it is proposed to abandon the use of the transition period in our country and to start implementing the MiCA Regulation requirements earlier – from 30 December 2024.
-In addition, supervisory authorities are recommended to start preparatory activities prior to the entry into force of this regulation.
+The regulatory position of MiCA opens a completely new era for the crypto industry in Lithuania and the entire European Union.
+In this respect, MiCA seeks to enhance the credibility of the crypto market by establishing a regulated, secure, and transparent environment that will also protect consumers and foster innovation.
+Such a position allows Lithuanian crypto businesses to feel confident in further development within the rapidly changing landscape of digital assets and to use regulatory compliance for strategic benefits.
+The Government of the Republic of Lithuania is already actively preparing for the implementation of the MiCA Regulation, which will take effect throughout the European Union from 30 December 2024.
+It should be noted that this regulation has a transition period until 1 July 2026, meaning a certain timeframe for the adaptation of cryptocurrency service providers to act in accordance with new requirements.
+However, the money laundering, terrorist financing, international sanctions-rounding, and fraud risks distinguished within this area stress the immediate need to start the preparation and implementation of regulation in Lithuania.
+It is hereby proposed that our country renounce the transition period and begin to apply the requirements of the MiCA Regulation in the Republic as early as 30 December 2024.
+Furthermore, it is advisable that preparatory activities by supervisory authorities be initiated well in advance of the date this regulation goes into effect.

-This is a significant change: the activities of cryptocurrency service providers, as well as other financial market participants, will be subject to regulation, with the establishment of new standards for consumer protection.
-These changes will start to take effect at the level of the entire European Community.
-The Bank of Lithuania will be responsible for issuing licences to cryptocurrency market participants and, together with the FNTT, will supervise them in the field of preventing money laundering and terrorist financing.
+That is a great change: activities of crypto-currency service providers, as those of other participants of financial markets, will be brought under the regulatory regime where new standards are set up for consumer protection.
+These changes shall start from the level of Whole European Community.
+The Bank of Lithuania shall be responsible for the issue of licenses to crypto market participants and, together with the FNTT, will supervise them in the sphere of money laundering and terrorist financing.

 MiCA regulations in Austria 2024